 These events offered as community support for ongoing development and deepening of mindfulness practice.
 As such they are not ideal for beginners, though in some cases beginners could be welcomed.

 Day Retreats happen towards the end of each school term, to co-incide with the ‘termly’ MBSR/MBCT courses.

 The ‘Mindfulness-in-Nature’ retreats offer opportunities to consolidate, deepen and extend our mindfulness practices – and to re-connect with the land, both as meditators and in active engagement during woodland management work periods.

-The long weekend in spring, and the autumn seven day silent, led retreats with mindfulness teachers: Martin Wilks and Robert Black and Gareth Burr – of the Independent Mindfulness teachers Guild, IMTG, bring a new opportunity for CPD to mindfulness practitioners and teachers that combines an affordable accessibility with the inspirational experience of being – temporarily – a woodland creature.
+The long weekend in spring, and the autumn seven day silent, led retreats with mindfulness teachers: Martin Wilks and Dr Gareth Burr – of the Independent Mindfulness teachers Guild, IMTG, bring a new opportunity for CPD to mindfulness practitioners and teachers that combines an affordable accessibility with the inspirational experience of being – temporarily – a woodland creature.